About Me

 Earplay

-I'm one of the founders of Earplay, a studio which has been at the forefront of the emerging voice-first medium, and which has created some of the most highly-regarded interactive audio experiences in that space.
-I am its chief creative officer, which, since Earplay is small, means that I do a lot of hands on design, writing, and direction, and sometimes have the luxury of a small team.
-I also support external partners and clients who use our toolset to make their own content, and I have a voice in our company direction.
+I'm one of the founders of Earplay, a studio which was at the forefront of the emerging voice-first medium, and which created some of the most highly-regarded interactive audio experiences in that space.
+I was its chief creative officer, which, since Earplay was small, meant that I did a lot of hands on design, writing, and direction, and sometimes had the luxury of a small team.
+I also supported external partners and clients who used our toolset to make their own content, and I had a voice in our company direction.

 Telltale